 Our DPS Speech Language Team

-- Speech Language Pathology Services is comprised of approximately 105 full and part-time Speech Language Pathologists (SLPs) and 2 Speech Language Pathology Assistants (SLPAs).
+- Speech Language Pathology Services is comprised of over 120 full and part-time Speech Language Pathologists (SLPs) and Speech Language Pathology Assistants (SLPAs).

 - Our Speech Language Pathologists have a wide range of skills to diagnose and treat students with a variety of speech and language disorders such as articulation, receptive, expressive language, social language skills, voice, and stuttering disorders to support access to the general curriculum.

-- We have SLPs who specialize in a wide range of areas such as assistive technology, autism, voice, diagnosis and treatment of speech and language disorders with culturally and linguistically diverse students, stuttering, multi-tiered systems of support (MTSS) process, phonology, and pragmatic language.
+- We have SLPs who can address a wide range of areas such as assistive technology, autism, voice, diagnosis and treatment of speech and language disorders with culturally and linguistically diverse students, stuttering, multi-tiered systems of support (MTSS) process, phonology, and pragmatic language.